Probe (1988 TV series)

 Probe is an American science fiction television series, created by veteran television writer Michael Wagner and science fiction author Isaac Asimov.
 It aired on ABC.
 Michael Wagner wrote the two-hour pilot, and became Executive Producer for the series.
-The pilot and series starred Parker Stevenson as Austin James, an asocial genius who solved high tech crimes, and Ashley Crow as James' new secretary Mickey Castle.
+The pilot and series starred Parker Stevenson as Austin James, an asocial genius who solved high tech crimes, and Ashley Crow as James's new secretary Mickey Castle.

-The show began as a mid-season replacement and was canceled after a two-month run of the pilot and six episodes.
+The show began on March 7, 1988 as a mid-season replacement, and was canceled in April after a two-month run of the pilot and six episodes.
+Reruns then ran from May 19 to June 25, 1988.
 Entire episodes have made their way on the Internet through video-sharing sites including YouTube.
-It has never been officially released on home media, although it did re-air in the mid-1990s on SYFY, when it was still known as the Sci-Fi Channel in its block of short-lived TV series.
+It has never been officially released on home media, although it did re-air in the mid-1990s on the Sci-Fi Channel in its block of short-lived TV series.

 Some episodes of the show revolved around Serendip, a company founded by Austin that he has no interest in running.
 Mickey, his Serendip-appointed secretary, plays Dr. Watson to Austin's Holmes.